Juntas de Ofensiva Nacional-Sindicalista: History

-In 1933, JONS experienced a period of expansion and it started publishing a theoretical journal, JONS.
-Amongst other things, it engaged in trade union work in Castile.
-In January 1933, Gutiérrez Palma set up a transport workers union in Valladolid.
+In 1933, JONS experienced a period of expansion and started publishing a theoretical journal, JONS.

+Amongst other endeavors, the organisation engaged in trade union work in Castile.
+In January 1933, Gutiérrez Palma set up a transport-workers union in Valladolid.
 Later the same year, JONS founded the Agrarian Trade Union Federation.
-In six months it had set up 175 trade unions, which together claimed around 3,000 members.
+In six months, it had set up 175 trade unions, which together claimed around 3,000 members.
 During that year, Onésimo Redondo returned from exile in Portugal and restarted the publication Libertad.

-JONS also expanded throughout the country.
-The party had its main strongholds in Valencia, Granada, Valladolid and Santiago de Compostela.
-It also formed nuclei in Zaragoza, Bilbao, Salamanca and Barcelona.
-The party also started publishing Revolución in Zaragoza, Unidad in Galicia and Patria Sindicalista in Valencia.
+JONS expanded throughout the country.
+Its main strongholds were in Valencia, Granada, Valladolid, and Santiago de Compostela.
+It also established nuclei in Zaragoza, Bilbao, Salamanca, and Barcelona.
+The party started publishing Revolución in Zaragoza, Unidad in Galicia, and Patria Sindicalista in Valencia.

 Merger with Falange Española

 At the national council of JONS, held clandestinely in Madrid on 12–13 February 1934, the organization formulated its intention to merge with the Falange Española of José Antonio Primo de Rivera.
 The merger formed the Falange Española de las Juntas de Ofensiva Nacional-Sindicalista, or FE-JONS.